 Ramadan, the season of blessings, is fast approaching its end.
 But don’t be sad as we still have a few more blessed days and a few more blessed nights, including the most blessed of them all, to collect the rewards, please Allah (SWT), and secure a place in Paradise.
 If you are worried that how to deal with kids while fasting and show real patience to them; then this article is for you.

 Being Patient.
 How?

 One way to please Allah (SWT) this Ramadan is to mend our relationship with our children.
 How?
 By being more patient and more tolerant and more considerate.
 And By smiling at them.
 Also by hugging them.
 Again by giving them our time and attention.
 By listening to their stories and complaints.
 Most important is by loving them.

 But why should we take the trouble of undertaking all that?
-Do they respect us or appreciate what we do for them day in and day out?
+Do they respect us or appreciate what we do day in and day out?
 Don’t they call us archaic and old-fashioned?
 Don’t they give us a shut-up call every now and then? real patience

 They probably do, but should we just leave things where they are and do nothing about them?
 As parents, we must understand that our children are our responsibility and a part of our duty towards them is to be patient with them.